xunhongt/open-projects/Innohack 2022/README.md

 - https://docs.gitlab.com/ee/user/project/integrations/webhooks.html
 - https://docs.gitlab.com/ee/user/infrastructure/iac/

-## 3. VRA Design
+## 3. **VRA Design**
 ---

-To make VRA services immutable
+A characteristic feature of declarative programming languages is that they always describe the desired end result rather than outlining all the intermediate work steps.
+In declarative programming, the solution path to reach the goal is determined automatically.
+This works well, provided the specifications of the final state are clearly defined and an appropriate implementation procedure exists.
+If both of these conditions are met, declarative programming is very efficient.

+Essentially, this means 2 factors:
+-

+### **3.1.
+To enforce Immutability of Cloud A/B Resources**

-- Set Day 2 Action Policies to Terraform-compatible cloud templates to prevent modification of resources.
+Set Day 2 Action Policies to Terraform-compatible cloud templates to prevent modification of resources.
 If you require any updates on the resources, please request for your resources through GUI

--
+### **3.2.
+To enforce Idempotency of Cloud A/B Resources**

+Set Day 2 Action Policies to Terraform-compatible cloud templates to prevent modification of resources.
+If you require any updates on the resources, please request for your resources through GUI

 ## 4. Enabling CI/CD of Infrastructure Code